This page provides detailed information on Viewport Rendering in V-Ray.

 - V-Ray Vision is an alternative to the Viewport rendering and can be used instead.
 However, V-Ray Vision is currently not directly available in the viewport.

-- The Always face camera option of SketchUp components is disregarded during Interactive rendering and Live Link.
+- The Always face camera option of SketchUp components is disregarded during Live Link.